cihai/unihan-etl/doc/unihan.rst

     U+5364  kHanyuPinyin    10093.130:xī,lǔ 74609.020:lǔ,xī
     U+5EFE  kHanyuPinyin    10513.110,10514.010,10514.020:gǒng

-Data could be exported to a CSV, which unihan-tabular currently supports.
+Data could be exported to a CSV.
 Users would have to still be left to their own devices handle delimited values and structured information that's held within.

-Also, CSV does not support structured information.
-Another format that supports needs to be found.
+Since CSV does not support structured information, another format that supports needs to be found.

-Even then, users may not want an export that handles the structured output of fields.
-So if a tool exists, it should be configurable, users enabling the export to keep values of ``gun3 hung1 zung1`` pristine without turning it into list form.
+Even then, users may not want an export that expands the structured output of fields.
+So if a tool exists, exports should be configurable.
+Users could then export a field with ``gun3 hung1 zung1`` pristinely without turning it into list form.